Falcion/Patternugit/docs/markdown/community/HOW_TO_CONTRIBUTE.md

 Bigger projects may also have subcommittees or working groups focused on different tasks, such as tooling, triage, community moderation, and event organizing.
-Look on a project's website for a "team" page, or in the repository for governance documentation, to find this information.
+Look on a project's site for a "team" page, or in the repository for governance documentation, to find this information.

 A project also has documentation.
 These files are usually listed in the top level